BartOtten/BartOtten/README.md

 ### Hi there 👋
 My name is Bart Otten, software developer by day and code writer by night.
-The projects at my GitHub range from production ready packages to proof of concepts.
+The personal projects at my GitHub range from production ready packages to proof of concepts.

 Unfortunately, often I don't notice open issues or pull requests in the repos I maintain.
 Please contact me through telegram (@bart_otten)